Silver lining in precious metals' rout catches out coin mints

-SINGAPORE/NEW YORK (Reuters) - A tumble in silver prices to four-year lows has triggered a global scramble by consumers to purchase silver coins and bars as the metal has reached its cheapest level relative to gold in more than five years.
+SINGAPORE/NEW YORK, Nov 5 (Reuters) - A tumble in silver prices to four-year lows has triggered a global scramble by consumers to purchase silver coins and bars, as the spread between the price of the metal and gold reaches its widest in five years.

 Retailers and distributors in Asia and the United States said they were struggling to get supplies of items such as Canadian Maple Leaf silver coins.

-Demand for silver has been strong over the past few months, but retailers say buying interest has soared in recent days as the metal has slid towards its lowest since 2010.
+While demand for silver has been strong over the last few months, retailers say buying interest soared in recent days as the metal fell towards its lowest since 2010, along with gold.

-An ounce of gold is now about equal in price to 74 ounces of silver, the biggest spread between them since early 2009.
-Due to its greater affordability, silver sales tend to outstrip gold in volume terms and attract a lot more retail buyers.
+The price of silver is currently around 74 times cheaper than gold - the biggest spread since early 2009.
+Due to its greater afford ability, silver sales tend to outstrip gold in volume terms and attract a lot more retail buyers.

 “Supply of silver from some mints has been delayed,” said Brian Lan, managing director of Singapore-based retailer GoldSilver Central.